juanlazarde/ansible/README.md

 Some ansible quirks:

 - `Sorry, try again`.
-May happen if you entered the wrong sudo password.
+May happen if you've entered the wrong sudo password.
 Action -> Hit CTRL+C, run again.
 - `reboot` module is not executable for a local connection.
 Meaning, it won't reboot the workstation with the ansible agent.
 Action -> `sudo shutdown -r now`

 ## Then, deploy the ansible ssh keys to all servers-hosts.
 It's very helpful, recommended even, to create an 'ansible' SSH key pair in the workstation-client.
 Then Distribute the public key to all the hosts, and save it to the authorized key file.
 This way your ansible plays will establish a valid connection to each host, do their job, and get out.

-    bash deploy_ansible_ssh.sh
+    bash run.sh --deploy-ssh

 ## Finally, setup all server.
 These are all the plays to be applied to the server group only.
 These are the remote hosts, like Apache, TrueNas, reverse-proxy, etc.

-    bash server_setup.sh
+    bash run.sh servers setup

 **or**

     ansible-playbook playbook.yml -i hosts.yml --ask-become-pass --vault-password-file ~/.vault_key -l "servers" -t "setup"

 ## Dry runs or checks without impact or changes to the system.
-You'll need to include the flag `-C` a the end of the ansible command.
-For extra verbose youll add `-vvv` to the command. i.e.
+You'll need to include the flag `-C` with the ansible command.
+For extra verbosity you'll add `-vvv` to the command. i.e.

     ansible-playbook playbook.yml -i hosts.yml --ask-become-pass --vault-password-file ~/.vault_key -l "workstations" -t "setup" -C -vvv

+**or**

+    bash sun.sh workstations setup --debug

 # Tags and Limits
-To target workstations only, use the arguments `-l "workstations"`, for servers `-l "servers"`.
+To target 'workstations' only, use the arguments `-l "workstations"`, for servers `-l "servers"`.

 To run setups only, use `-t "setup"`, for updates `-t "update"`, for ssh deployment `-t "ssh"`